henrietta-k/adapt-learning-wiki/Styling-your-course.md

 To support browsers that don't support transparent colour, a fallback is required.
 This is set by providing a transparent png and setting the source of the file to this variable.

-#####Validation Error
+#####Validation error

+- **Validation error color**

 Use the variables to set a validation error color to items and instruction text.
-Be careful with what color you set this too since this needs to be clearly visible.
+Be careful with what color you set these too since this needs to be clearly visible.

+####Item setup

+Use the these variables to style component items.
+A component item is an interactive element, e.g. a multiple choice question option.
+The variables are applied to every component to help achieve a consistent look to the course.

+- **Item color**

+Item color variables cover all the states an item can have such has a hover or selected.

+- **Item border**

+Similar to item color, use these variables to change how item's border styling.

+- **Item padding**
+- **Item spacing**

+Use these variables to adjust the layout of items.

 ###How to modify the vanilla theme